SunnyViewTech/docs/my-website/docs/Dollars-MONO/enhanced.md

 Please be aware of the following when using enhanced mode,

-- Enhanced mode uses more GPU.
+- **Increased GPU Usage:** Enhanced Mode requires more GPU resources.
-- If there are multiple people in the frame, tracking in enhanced mode may be more prone to interference.
+- **Multiple Subjects:** If there are multiple people in the frame, tracking in Enhanced Mode may be more susceptible to interference.
-- In landscape mode, the range of motion for the actor is limited.
+- **Landscape Mode Limitations:** In landscape mode, the actor's range of motion is limited.
 The ideal range is indicated by the red lines in the diagram below.

 - ![](../img/2024_05_05_20_59_11-Dollars_MONO.png)